 Tilling or Plowing the Field

 If you choose to till you should try to till as deeply as possible, at least 8-10 inches.
-This loosens the soil, breaks-up existing plant matter and allows for deeper root depth for your crops.
-Regardless of if you till using a walk behind tractor, rototiller or a traditional tractor, be sure to till when the soil is dry, as working wet soil is not only difficult, but it causes additional compaction and damage to the soil.
+This loosens the soil, breaks up existing plant matter, and allows for deeper root depth for your crops.
+Regardless of whether you till using a walk-behind tractor, rototiller, or a traditional tractor, be sure to till when the soil is dry, as working wet soil is not only difficult, but it causes additional compaction and damage to the soil.
 To make spring tilling easier you can also spade or fork the soil in the winter to prepare for spring planting.

 Type of Plows for Soil Preparation